telerik/blazor-docs/knowledge-base/grid-right-align-header-cells.md

         flex-flow: row-reverse nowrap;
     }

-    /* filtering, column menu - keep the icon on the RIGHT */ .right-align .k-cell-inner .k-column-title {
+    /* filtering or column menu - keep the icon on the RIGHT */ .right-align .k-cell-inner .k-column-title {
         padding-right: calc(1.6em + 10px);
     }

     /* OR */

-    /* filtering, column menu - move the icon to the LEFT */ /*.right-align .k-grid-header .k-grid-filter,
+    /* filtering or column menu - move the icon to the LEFT */ /*.right-align .k-grid-header .k-grid-filter,
     .right-align .k-grid-header .k-header-column-menu {
         right: auto;